Table of Contents

-VZV causes chickenpox following initial exposure to the virus, and reactivation of the virus later in life causes herpes zoster (shingles).
+Varicella-zoster virus (VZV) causes chickenpox following initial exposure to the virus, and reactivation of the virus later in life causes herpes zoster (shingles).

 Herpes zoster usually occurs many years after the primary infection, manifesting as a typical vesicular rash affecting only one or two dermatomes and accompanied by pain, tingling, and altered sensations or sensory loss in the affected area.
-A common sequela of herpes zoster is post-herpetic neuralgia (i.e., persistent pain along the distribution of rash).
+A common sequela of herpes zoster is post-herpetic neuralgia (i.e., persistent pain along the distribution of the rash).

-Mechanism of action:
+Mechanism of Action

 Acyclovir is activated as follows:

-- Virus-specific enzymes (e.g., thymidine kinase) convert acyclovir to acyclovir monophosphate
+- Virus-specific enzymes (e.g., thymidine kinase) convert acyclovir to acyclovir monophosphate.

 - It acts as a competitive substrate for DNA polymerase